10 Early Stopping

 2. Time is money.
 If I can stop early, I can move on to a new experiment sooner.

 3. If the early results are strong, it may not be ethical to continue the experiment: If my new experimental treatment cures 100% of patients, and the old standard treatment only cures 50% of patients, then once I’m sure the new treatment works, I should give it to everyone.
-It seems silly to keep assigning patients to the old treatment because my design says I need to.
+It seems cruel to keep assigning patients to the old treatment because my design says I need to.
 And if I’m trying two versions of a website, and one clearly makes more money than the other, there may be a good business reason to stop early and use the more profitable one.

 That suggests a simple procedure: As soon as there is enough data to conduct the desired analysis (i.e. there’s at least one observation per treatment group and block, and so on), run the analysis.
 If the results are inconclusive, continue the study.
 If the results show the desired effect, stop the experiment.
 But this procedure has some problems.